DeclarativeVersion doesn't respect plugin boundaries in mirror mode

 If this is intended behavior, we should take care to document this very clearly.

-#2 Updated by bmbouter almost 2 years ago
+#2 Updated by bmbouter about 2 years ago

 For the cross-plugin types what if we: